saras1122/Weather-Montoring/README.md

 - **Data Visualization**: Displays daily weather summaries, historical trends, and forecasts using line charts powered by Chart.js.
 - **Summary Storage**: Allows users to save daily weather summaries to a database.

+## Design Choices

+### 1. **Architecture**

+The system adopts a three-tier architecture to separate concerns and enhance scalability:

+- **Frontend**: Built with React to provide a dynamic and interactive user interface.
+React’s component-based architecture allows for reusable components and efficient updates to the UI.
+- **Backend**: Developed using Node.js with Express.
+This combination provides a lightweight and flexible server environment, suitable for handling API requests and processing data.
+- **Database**: MongoDB is used for its flexible schema design and scalability.
+It accommodates the dynamic nature of weather data and user configurations, allowing for easy updates and queries.

+### 2. **Data Source**

+- **OpenWeatherMap API**: Chosen for its comprehensive weather data and widespread use.
+The API provides real-time and historical weather information, which is essential for the system’s functionality.

 # Data Storage:

 **MongoDB** was chosen for its flexible schema design and scalability, which is well-suited to handle the dynamic nature of rule changes and modifications in the application